 A Talented Prince and An Incapable Heir

 As a prince, Liu Shi was quite outstanding and talented.
-He was well educated, kind and knowledgeable; his scholarship in history and Confucianism was quite excellent in the history of China.
+He was well-educated, kind, and knowledgeable; his scholarship in history and Confucianism was quite excellent in history of China.

-Moreover, he was a genius musician who could master many kinds of instruments and composition, as well as a great calligrapher.
+Moreover, he was a genius musician who could master many kinds of instruments and compositions and a great calligrapher.

-Emperor Yuan of Han - A Soft Monarch Losing Power
+Emperor Yuan of Han - Soft Monarch that Kept Losing Power

-After Liu Shi ascended to the throne as Emperor Yuan of Han, he was very respectful to ministers that his father left him, but also very credulous to close eunuchs.
+After Liu Shi ascended to the throne as Emperor Yuan of Han, he was very respectful to the officials that his father left him and was credulous to close eunuchs.

 He always had difficulty deciding whose suggestion he should listen to and which side he should support; thus, he barely had a concrete political principle or ambition.

-Soon, eunuchs allied some powerful aristocrats won over upstanding ministers, which made the most intelligent regent that Liu Shi's father chose for him committed suicide out of desperate and disappointment.
+Soon, eunuchs allied with some powerful aristocrats and won over upstanding officials, which made the capable regent commit suicide out of desperation and disappointment.

-Liu Shi, the Emperor Yuan of Han, was very sad about losing the minister that his father had trusted most, but he didn’t punish people who were responsible for this tragedy either.
+Liu Shi, Emperor Yuan of Han, was sad about losing the regent but didn’t punish the people responsible for this tragedy either.

-Gradually, he lost centralized power to eunuchs and powerful clans, who in the end made nearly all decisions for the emperor.
+Gradually, he lost centralized power to eunuchs and strong clans who, in the end, made nearly all decisions for the emperor.

-Though nothing destructive actually happened under his ruling, which mainly because of the solid and strong foundation his brilliant father and other ancestors built, he's losing control was a turning point of the Han Dynasty.
+Nothing destructive happened during his rule, mainly because of the solid foundation his brilliant father and other ancestors built; however, his losing power was a turning point in the Han Dynasty.

 Eunuch group, for the first time in the history of China, started to obtain a great deal of power and manipulate politics.